numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem, also referred to as number of *function* evaluations.
-  Our central performance measure is the runtime until a given target :math:`f`-value is hit.
+  Our central performance measure is the runtime until a given target :math:`f`- or indicator-value is hit.

 On Performance Measures
 =======================

-As it was already explained in [HAN2009]_, we advocate **performance measures** that are:
+Following [HAN2009]_, we advocate **performance measures** that are

-* quantitative, ideally with a ratio scale (opposed to interval or ordinal scale)  and with a wide variation (i.e., for example, with values ranging not only between 0.98 and 1.0)
+ * quantitative, ideally with a ratio scale (opposed to interval or ordinal scale)  and with a wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0)
  * well-interpretable, in particular by having a meaning and semantics attached to the numbers
-* relevant with respect to the "real world"
+ * relevant and meaningful with respect to the "real world"
  * as simple as possible.

 For these reasons we measure **runtime** to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.